top of page

 Date of Death: 31.7.17

 Family: His father George resided at 38 Grahams Road, Falkirk.
 John was boarding with William and Isabella Steven, 120 High Street, Falkirk.
 He listed her as a dependent.
-He was employed as a labourer working at a, Iron Foundry.
+He was employed as a labourer working at an Iron Foundry in Falkirk.
 In the pension records William Steven is listed as John’s step-father.

 The action leading to his death